Asus ROG Xbox Ally X

 • Volume is 947.43 cm³ on Asus ROG Xbox Ally X and 437.92 cm³ on Nintendo Switch 2.

-• Brightness (typical) is 500 nits on Asus ROG Xbox Ally X and 430 nits on Nintendo Switch 2.
+• Typical brightness is 500 nits on Asus ROG Xbox Ally X and 430 nits on Nintendo Switch 2.

 • Battery size is 80 Wh on Asus ROG Xbox Ally X and 19.74 Wh on Nintendo Switch 2.

-• Asus ROG Xbox Ally X does not have NFC, while Nintendo Switch 2 does.
+• Wi-Fi 6E support is available on Asus ROG Xbox Ally X but not on Nintendo Switch 2.

 • Pixel density is 314 ppi on Asus ROG Xbox Ally X and 275 ppi on Nintendo Switch 2.

-• Asus ROG Xbox Ally X supports Discord voice chat, but Nintendo Switch 2 does not.
+• Discord voice chat support is available on Asus ROG Xbox Ally X but not on Nintendo Switch 2.

 Specs Comparison